hlenganeindustries-alt/Futures-backtesting/README.md

 # Futures Mean Reversion Research

-A  futures trading research project studying how futures behave when opening below the 200-period moving average.
+A  futures trading research , studying how futures behave when opening below the 200-period moving average.

 ---